 One sprig of curry leaves

-• Transfer soaked and drained green moong beans and pour water.
-Cover the lid, and pressure cook for 2-3 whistles or until Moong is well cooked and soft.
+- Transfer soaked and drained green mung beans and pour water.
+Cover the lid, and pressure cook for 2-3 whistles or until mung is well cooked and soft.

-• Add water if required to adjust consistency and cook on low heat.
+- Add water if needed to adjust consistency and cook on low heat.
 Meanwhile, taste for salt and adjust if necessary.

-• Enjoy delicious green gram curry or green moong dal with rotis/chapati or plain steamed rice.
+- Enjoy delicious green gram curry or green mung dal with rotis/chapati or plain steamed rice.

 Leave a Reply